 Category: PostgreSQL

-Dear Postgres
+Dear Postgres,

-Dear Postgres, I’ve always felt an affinity for you in my 9 years of working with you.
+I’ve always felt an affinity for you in my 9 years of working with you.
 I know others have known you longer, but that doesn’t mean they love you more.
-Years ago when others complained about your rigidness or that you weren’t as accommodating as others I found solace in your steadfast values: Don’t lose data Adhere to standards Move forward with a balancing act between new fads of the day while still continuously improving You’ve been there and seen it all.
+Years ago when others complained about your rigidness or that you weren’t as accommodating as others I found solace in your steadfast values:

 Managing connections in Postgres is a topic that seems to come up several times a week in conversations.
 I’ve written some about scaling your connections and the right approach when you truly need a high level of connections, which is to use a connection pooler like pgBouncer.
 But what do you do before that point and how can you better track what is going on with your connections in Postgres?